Software Development Project Plan

 In the quality assurance test phase the newly built or changed software is tested to make sure it is doing what it supposed to do.
 The test plan and test cases created in the previous phase are executed by the QA team.
 Any issues found are raised as defects and assigned back to the developers.

-- Configure UA Environment : After the QA is complete the change needs to moved to User Acceptance environment for testing by business users.
+- Configure UA Environment: After the QA is complete the change needs to move to User Acceptance environment for testing by business users.

 User Acceptance Testing also known as UAT is the process of business users testing to make sure the system changes are inline with the business processes.

-- Sign-off UAT : The business manager signs off the UAT so that the systems can be promoted to next environment which is Pre Prod.
+- Sign-off UAT: The business manager signs off the UAT so that the systems can be promoted to the next environment which is Pre Prod.

-During the implementation task a step-by-step plan is drafted for implementation of the changes in the production systems.
+Implementation planning is a key step in any software development project plan.
+During the implementation task, a step-by-step plan is drafted for implementation of the changes in the production systems.
 The implementation plan is used by the deployment team to do the deployment.

 The key to pre-production testing is to make sure that the system is usable and stable.
 The testing should be focused on making sure the new changes are working as expected.